The Stamina Body Trac Glider is a popular rower most known for its remarkably low price.

 Reliability & Warranty: 4/5

-At such a low price the Stamina Body Trac Glider isn’t really comparable in reliability to a high-end machine that costs $900+ (such as the Concept2 Model D rower) where the machine is reliable no matter who gets on it.
+At such a low price the Stamina Body Trac Glider isn’t really comparable in reliability to a high-end machine that costs $900+ (such as the Concept2 Model D rower).

 Stability and Quality: 4/5